eshwes01/travel/README.md

 | ----------- |
    1. In the Edit Booking section of date field in the booking request has been validated with month instead of date [today.date().month ] therefore user can book previous date of this month.
 However user cannot book past months "Booking Error " will be shown.

+   2. In the Comment session , user cannot see their comment as soon as they submitted shwoing "Comment Updated and awaiting for approval" , user will need to wait to see if admin approved the comment can then be able to edit / delete their comment.

 ----